Charles Manson: 2000s–2017

+On April 11, 2012, Manson was denied release at his twelfth and final parole hearing, which he did not attend.
+It was determined at that hearing that Manson's next parole hearing would be in fifteen years, or 2027, at which time he would have been 92.

 In 2013, Manson stated that he was bisexual, saying "Sex to me is like going to the toilet.
 Whether it's a girl or not.
 It doesn't matter.
 I don't play that girl-guy shit.
 I'm not hung up in that game."
 In 2014, the imprisoned Manson became engaged to 26-year-old Afton Elaine Burton and obtained a marriage license on November 7.
 Manson gave Burton the nickname "Star".
 She had been visiting him in prison for at least nine years and maintained several websites that proclaimed his innocence.
 The wedding license expired on February 5, 2015, without a marriage ceremony taking place.

 Journalist Daniel Simone reported that the wedding was canceled after Manson discovered that Burton wanted to marry him only so that she and friend Craig Hammond could use his corpse as a tourist attraction after his death.
 According to Simone, Manson believed that he would never die and may simply have used the possibility of marriage as a way to encourage Burton and Hammond to continue visiting him and bringing him gifts.
 Burton said on her website that the reason that the marriage did not take place was merely logistical.
 Manson had an infection and had been in a prison medical facility for two months and could not receive visitors.
 She said that she still hoped that the marriage license would be renewed and the marriage would take place.

 Psychology

-On April 11, 2012, Manson was denied release at his twelfth parole hearing, which he did not attend.
-After his March 27, 1997, parole hearing, Manson refused to attend any of his later hearings.
-The panel at that hearing noted that Manson had a "history of controlling behavior" and "mental health issues" including schizophrenia and paranoid delusional disorder, and was too great a danger to be released.
-The panel noted that Manson had received 108 rules violation reports, had no indication of remorse, no insight into the causative factors of the crimes, lacked understanding of the magnitude of the crimes, had an exceptional, callous disregard for human suffering and had no parole plans.
+The panel at Manson's March 27, 1997 hearing noted that Manson had a "history of controlling behavior" and "mental health issues" including schizophrenia and paranoid delusional disorder, and was too great a danger to be released.
+The panel noted that Manson had received 108 rule violation reports, had no indication of remorse, no insight into the causative factors of the crimes, lacked understanding of the magnitude of the crimes, had an exceptional, callous disregard for human suffering and had no parole plans.

-At the April 11, 2012, parole hearing, it was determined that Manson would not be reconsidered for parole for another fifteen years, not before 2027, at which time he would have been 92.
-In a 2023 re-analysis of Manson's psychological state, researchers suggest that he may have been misdiagnosed with schizophrenia.
-They propose that Manson had bipolar disorder and psychopathy.
+In a 2023 re-analysis of Manson's psychological state, researchers suggested that he may have been misdiagnosed with schizophrenia.
+They proposed that Manson had bipolar disorder and psychopathy.